Helium dimer: Molecular ions

 He2+ is a related ion bonded by a half covalent bond.
 It can be formed in a helium electrical discharge.
 It recombines with electrons to form an electronically excited He2(a3Σ+u) excimer molecule.
 Both of these molecules are much smaller with more normally sized interatomic distances.
 He2+ reacts with N2, Ar, Xe, O2, and CO2 to form cations and neutral helium atoms.

-The helium dication dimer He22+ is extremely repulsive and would release much energy when it dissociated, around 835 kJ/mol.
-Dynamical stability of the ion was predicted by Linus Pauling.
-An energy barrier of 33.2 kcal/mol prevents immediate decay.
+The helium dication dimer He22+ releases a large amount energy when it dissociates, around 835 kJ/mol.
+However, an energy barrier of 138.91 kJ/mol prevents immediate decay.
+This ion was studied theoretically by Linus Pauling in 1933.
 This ion is isoelectronic with the hydrogen molecule.
 He22+ is the smallest possible molecule with a double positive charge.
 It is detectable using mass spectroscopy.

-The negative helium dimer He2− is metastable and was discovered by Bae, Coggiola and Peterson in 1984 by passing He2+ through cesium vapor.
+The negative helium dimer He2− is metastable and was discovered by Bae, Coggiola and Peterson in 1984 by passing He2+ through caesium vapor.
 Subsequently, H. H. Michels theoretically confirmed its existence and concluded that the 4Πg state of He2− is bound relative to the a2Σ+u state of He2.
 The calculated electron affinity is 0.233 eV compared to 0.077 eV for the He−[4P∘] ion.
 The He2− decays through the long-lived 5/2g component with τ~350 μsec and the much shorter-lived 3/2g, 1/2g components with τ~10 μsec.
 The 4Πg state has a 1σ2g1σu2σg2πu electronic configuration, its electron affinity E is 0.18±0.03 eV, and its lifetime is 135±15 μsec; only the v=0 vibrational state is responsible for this long-lived state.

 The molecular helium anion is also found in liquid helium that has been excited by electrons with an energy level higher than 22 eV.
 This takes place firstly by penetration of liquid He, taking 1.2 eV, followed by excitation of a He atom electron to the 3P level, which takes 19.8 eV.
 The electron can then combine with another helium atom and the excited helium atom to form He2−.
 He2− repels helium atoms, and so has a void around it.
 It will tend to migrate to the surface of liquid helium.